XileHUD/poe_overlay/README.md

 I usually add features that I personally think would help me save time, so when you see an update, it's likely something I'm actively using myself.

+Technical Improvements:
+- Modularize components: Refactor and clean up `module.ts` and `main.ts` for better maintainability and code organization.

 New / High-Priority Ideas:
 - Leveling Overlay: Route planner with act/zone splits, boss prep tips, automatic progress detection (so you never miss a quest reward or passive point while rushing).
 - Speedrun Timer: Lightweight in-overlay timer with segment splits (acts, key bosses) and auto‑split hooks planned when reliable triggers are identified.